jaybielao/pinoy-adventures/README.md

 	- Photos used in everypage were free images taken from Pixabay https://pixabay.com/images/search/philippines/

 	- Map of the Major Island Group was taken from https://www.discoverthephilippines.com/map-of-philippine-island-groups/

+   	- Photos of the Team were AI generated with the use of Bing chat